Rickmansworth Golf Club

 Rickmansworth Golf Club is the former East Course at Moor Park Golf Club.
 The local government authority essentially swapped the Moor Park clubhouse in exchange for what is now known as Rickmansworth Golf Club.

-The club may not have the Bentleys and grand clubhouse of its neighbour but it shares a common boundary, entrance road and most importantly, Harry Colt heritage.
-The walk is undulating and save for the opening hole and 15th, you could say there isn't any hill climbing.
+The club may not have the Bentleys and grand clubhouse of its neighbour but it shares a common boundary with the Moor Park Estate, an entrance road, and most importantly, Harry Colt heritage.
+Rickmansworth Golf Club is undulating, and save for the opening hole and 15th, you could say there isn't any hill climbing.

 The Same But Different

-The routing has been changed slightly.
+The routing at Rickmansworth Golf Club has been changed slightly.
 The old 3rd is lying in plain sight and the 15th and 17th appear to have been revised as well.
 Brer Rabbit said there was nothing mountainous in 1934, which seems to indicate a change at today's 15th.